 The City operates three enterprise funds - a municipal gas system, an 18-hole municipal golf course and a stormwater utility - each supported from revenues generated from the operation of the enterprise.
 If fees do not generate sufficient revenues to cover the cost of the operation, the City Council can make the policy decision to use General Fund revenues or other sources of revenue to help provide the service.
 Historically, the only enterprise receiving transfers from the General Fund was the Golf Fund and these transfers were accomplished at the end of the fiscal year.
-Starting in 2015, the council has budgeted for a general fund transfer to the Golf Fund when adopting its budget rather than making a transfer at the end of the fiscal year.
-This revenue shortfall transfer had shown a positive trend downward the last three years.
-The projected shortfall for FY2018 is substantially higher than the previous three years, partially attributable to the purchase of new mowers and other needed building and course improvements.
+Starting in 2015, the council has budgeted for a general fund transfer to support the Golf Fund when adopting its budget rather than making a transfer at the end of the fiscal year to cover the revenue shortfall.
+The projected shortfall for FY2018 is higher than the previous three years, partially attributable to the purchase of new mowers and other needed building and course improvements.
 The other three enterprises are self-supporting.
-The transfer from the General Fund for the projected shortfall is shown in the Recreation budget while previously it had been including in Administration.
+The transfer from the General Fund for the projected shortfall is shown in the Recreation budget while previously it had been reflected in the Administration budget.